jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ![](./images/short-url-comps.png)

-To redirect the HTTP response status may be 301 or 302.
+To perform redirect, the HTTP response status may be 301 or 302.
 301 is a permanent redirect, so intermediate components will keep the mapping.
-But if you want to keep analytics (search engine) on your web site traffic you want to know how many redirects are done per day, so 302 is a better choice.
+But if you want to keep analytics (search engine) on your web site traffic, you want to know how many redirects are done per day, therefore 302 is a better choice.
 This is a temporary redirect.

 ### A restaurant system like OpenTable

-A customer / diner I want to:
+As customer I want to:

-* specify the number of members for the dining party
+* specify the number of members for the dining party.
-* select a time slot and specify a location
+* select a time slot and specify a location.
-* select a restaurant by name
+* select a restaurant by name.
-* select a type of food
+* select a type of food.
-* book the table for the selected timeslot, by specifying phone number and email address.
+* book the table for the selected time slot, by specifying phone number and email address.
-* specify how to be contacted when closer to the time (sms)
+* specify how to be contacted when closer to the time (sms).
-* register as a recurring user to get royalty points
+* register as a recurring user to get royalty points.

 Other customers of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant.
 May be expose their menu.
 Get statistic on customer navigation into menu items.